 Better dates and times for Python

-Python’s standard library and some other low-level modules offer complete functionality but don’t work very well from a usability perspective:
+Python’s standard library and some other low-level modules have near-complete date, time and time zone functionality but don’t work very well from a usability perspective:

-- Time zones and timestamp conversions are verbose and error-prone
+- Time zones and timestamp conversions are verbose and unpleasant

 - Gaps in functionality: ISO-8601 parsing, timespans, humanization